drhdev/rclone_backup_to_onedrive/README.md

 - **Comprehensive Logging:**
   - Detailed logs for each step of every backup job.
   - `FINAL_STATUS` messages indicating `SUCCESS` or `FAILURE` for easy monitoring.

+- **Monitoring and Reporting:**
+  - `log2telegram.py` script monitors backup logs and sends notifications via Telegram.
+  - Immediate alerts on backup successes or failures for proactive management.

 - **Cron Compatibility:**
   - Designed to work seamlessly with cron jobs for automated scheduling.